lucasquemelli/twitter_data_extraction/README.md

 # 5. Creating operators connected to hooks and exporting them to a Data Lake

 Each step in a DAG is executed by an operator.
 After execute a task by an operator, we must store the data we created.
 We did not use a database, since to work with big data we have to consider Volume, Velocity and Variety.

 A commom database would not match theses requirements.
 Therefore, we created a Data Lake.

-Data Lake is an distributed file system which uses distributed tools to store and process data.
+Data Lake is a distributed file system which uses distributed tools to store and process data.

 The [operator](https://github.com/lucasquemelli/twitter_data_extraction/blob/main/twitter_operator.py) and the [Data Lake](https://github.com/lucasquemelli/twitter_data_extraction/tree/main/datalake/twitter_aluraonline/extract_date%3D2021-12-06) created may be accessed by the link.